bpython/curtsies/docs/window.rst

 Terminal window contents and even cursor position are assumed not to change between renders.
-Any change that does occur in cursor position is attributed to movement of content in response to a window size change and is used to calculate how this content has moved, necessary because this behavior differs between terminal emulators.
+Any change that does occur in cursor position is attributed to movement of content in response to a window size change and is used to calculate how this content has moved, which is necessary because this behavior differs between terminal emulators.

 Entering the context of a :py:class:`~curtsies.FullscreenWindow` object hides the cursor and switches to the alternate terminal screen.
 Entering the context of a :py:class:`~curtsies.CursorAwareWindow` hides